nirabhromakhal/Store-Monitoring/README.md

 ```
 unassumed_time = business_time - uptime - downtime
 ```
-We consider the store is active only 50% of this unassummed time.
+We consider the store is active only 50% of this unassumed time.
 So we add half of `unassumed_time` to both `uptime` and `downtime`.
 This fraction 50% can be changed and tested with other values.

 # Final Thoughts